slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-1.md

 ---
 layout: post
 title:  "Meditating with microprocessors Series: Part-1: Artificial Intelligence based Hardware(Microprocessor) tuning: Implementing a very simple idea"
 excerpt: "In the <strong><a href='/tags/#Meditating-with-microprocessors'>current series</a></strong> titled <strong><a href='/tags/#Meditating-with-microprocessors'>Meditating-with-microprocessors</a></strong>, I demonstrate the use of <strong>Artificial Intelligence</strong> to tune <strong>microprocessors</strong> for <strong>Ultra-Low-Latency</strong> and <strong>Realtime</strong> loads.
-The techniques, in general, can be extended to other components of a computer system like the storage devices, memory etc. However, the article series and my work is currently restricted to <strong>Intel microprocessors only</strong>. <strong>In future</strong>, we may extend this to other hardware components of a computer system.
-This is a very <strong>specialized</strong> and <strong>intense</strong> field and hence I intend to break it down using first principles approach into simpler pieces of technology that are easy to understand.
+The techniques, in general, can be extended to other components of a computer system like storage devices, memory, etc. However, the article series and my work is currently restricted to <strong>Intel microprocessors only</strong>. <strong>In future</strong>, we may extend this to other hardware components of a computer system.
+This is a very <strong>specialized</strong> and <strong>intense</strong> field and hence I intend to break it down using the first-principles approach into simpler pieces of technology that are easy to understand.
 There are 5 parts to the series <strong><a href='/articles/2020-07/MeditatingProcessor-1'>Artificial Intelligence based Hardware(Microprocessor) tuning: Implementing a very simple idea(part-1)</a></strong>, <strong><a href='/articles/2020-07/MeditatingProcessor-2'>A crashcourse in Microarchitecture and Linux CPUIDLE interface(part-2)</a></strong>, <strong><a href='/articles/2020-07/MeditatingProcessor-3'>Trading off power for UltraLowLatency (part-3)</a></strong>, <strong><a href='/articles/2020-07/MeditatingProcessor-4'>Artificial Intelligence guided Predictive MicroProcessor tuning (part-4)</a></strong>, <strong><a href='/articles/2020-07/MeditatingProcessor-5'>Appendix:Tools of the trade(part-5) </a></strong>. <strong>In the balance then, this is a documentation of my journey navigating these utterly specialized fields ( microarchitecture and Artificial Intelligence ), how to marry them together, the issues I faced, the respective solutions, what (how much) are the benefits if any, and what to have in the toolbox.<strong> "
 mathjax: true
 date:   2020-07-29 15:07:19
 categories: [article]